 DUTY-FREE PERIOD 5325

 All full-time assigned classroom teachers shall be provided a daily duty-free period during regular student contact hours.
 This period will not necessarily correspond to the length of an instructional or lunch period for students, but shall be of reasonable length.
 During this period, the teacher shall not be assigned duties on an ongoing, regular basis without his/her consent, except that the principal may assign such duties as from time to time the safety and proper supervision of students shall require.

+School improvement plans shall include a plan for the provision of duty-free lunch period for teachers and duty-free instructional planning time in accordance with this policy and state law.

 LEGAL REF: G.S.
 115C-301.1

 ADOPTED: February 7, 2005

+Revised:

 TEACHER WORKDAY 5330

-In order to protect student safety and to provide for the proper supervision of students, teachers’ minimum workday shall begin no later than 7:45 a.m. and shall end no earlier than 3:15 p.m. and when the teachers have completed their professional development responsibilities to the students and to the school.
+In order to protect student safety and to provide for the proper supervision of all students, the teachers’ workday will begin as determined by the administration and/or leadership team at each school site.
+The instructional day will continue until all students for which they are responsible have departed and the teachers have completed their professional responsibilities to the students and to the school.
+The teachers’ workday shall be a minimum of 7.5 hours per day.

 Program development, school committees, professional growth activities, PTA meetings, faculty meetings, bus duty, parent conferences, special help for individual students, and care of school property and equipment are examples of the kinds of activities which will require the continuation of professional service beyond the departure of students.